Adarshtiwari1305/Magnetron/README.md

 ## How to setup/deploy.

 ### Read these notes carefully before proceeding
- - Edit any mentions of @AstrakoBotSupport to your own support chat
+ - Edit any mentions of @Hitler_fed to your own support chat
  - Your code must be open source and a link to your fork's repository must be there in the start reply of the bot
  - This repo does not come with technical support, so DO NOT come to us asking help about deploy/console errors